 Super 8 Sound Projector Eumig Mark S810

-He had been to Royal Natal National Park down Oliviershoek Pass to film the filming of the film ZULU.
+He and Mom had been to Royal Natal National Park down Oliviershoek Pass to film the filming of the film ZULU.

 What I remember seeing was a lot of dust and a lot of be-feathered Zulu warriors charging at some umLungus in funny red coats, falling down in a cloud of dust and then getting up laughing, walking back and doing it all over again.
 Mom and Dad remember being asked to stop filming, and then once they saw it was a tiny 8mm camera, just to move out of the way as they continued filming.